k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_TDM/TDM_Installation_V9.4.md

     <li><a href="https://k2view.sharepoint.com/:f:/r/sites/KS/Releases/K2V%20Product%20Documents/TDM/v9.x/V9.4?csf=1&web=1&e=jANmIa">Download Links for K2view Representatives</a></li>
 </ul>

-- Once downloaded, import the TDM Library export file using the **Import All** option: Right-click on the root of the Project Tree, click on **Import**, and select **Import All**, then in the File Browser, choose the export file to be imported.
+- Once downloaded, import the TDM Library export file using the **Import All** option: Right-click on the root of the Project tree, click on **Import**, and select **Import All**, then in the File Browser, choose the export file to be imported.
 The following LUs would then be imported into your project: TDM, TDM_LIBRARY, and the TDM_TableLevel.

 Click [here](/articles/TDM/tdm_implementation/04_fabric_tdm_library.md) for more information about the TDM Library.